-To qualify for the award of the degree of Bachelor of Theology, a candidate will complete at least 1 subject (10 credit points) of Professional Practice (EXP201).
+To qualify for award of the degree of Bachelor of Business and Bachelor of Theology, a candidate will complete at least 1 subject (10 credit points) of Professional Practice from each specialisation.
 Students are usually required to find their own workplace/ employer/ mentor to be approved by AC.
 In some cases, a new aspect within a student's current paid employment may be suitable as a work placement.